KERRY HIKING +353 89 252 2514 IRELAND

 There are a selection of wonderful walking routes which cater for individual preferences and abilities.
 These walks are categorised according to their grades of difficulty:

-A strenuous walk can involve a steep climb, cover 12km to 16km and take 6 hours or more to complete. €80 - 100 per person.
+A strenuous walk can involve a steep climb, cover 12km to 16km and take 6 hours or more to complete.
+From €150 a single person.

-Moderate walks are more suited for scrambling, can take 5 hours or more and cover 10km to 14km. €60 - 70 per person.
+Moderate walks are more suited for scrambling, can take 5 hours or more and cover 10km to 14km.
+From €100 a single person.

-Easy walks usually involve a more progressive ascent/descent over 8km to 12km over a period of 4 hours. €45 per person.
+Easy walks usually involve a more progressive ascent/descent over 8km to 12km over a period of 4 hours.
+From €100 a single person.

-Strenuous walk €80
+Strenuous walk

 Total distance of 13 km (8 miles)